Genetic Testing in Guiding Treatment for Patients With Brain Metastases

 - No uncontrolled medical comorbidities per investigator discretion (e.g. interstitial

-lung disease, severe dyspnea at rest or requiring oxygen therapy, history of major
+lung disease, severe dyspnea at rest or requiring oxygen therapy, severe renal

-surgical resection involving the stomach or small bowel, or preexisting Crohn's
+resection involving the stomach or small bowel, or preexisting Crohn's disease or

-disease or ulcerative colitis or a preexisting chronic condition resulting in baseline
+ulcerative colitis or a preexisting chronic condition resulting in baseline Grade 2 or

-- Concurrent radiation to symptomatic non-target sites within neural axis is allowed
+- Radiation to symptomatic non-target sites within neural axis is allowed prior to

-(provided there is at least one untreated target lesion).
+registration without washout (provided there is at least one untreated target lesion

 - Concurrent systemic corticosteroids are allowed if stable dose of dexamethasone for 7